equinor/omnia-tutorial/exercises/ingest/README.rst

 .. image:: images/SQL/10_Mapping.png

 Map the columns as shown below and then remove the mapping to the ID column.
-This is an Idenntity column in the database.
+This is an Identity column in the database.

 .. image:: images/SQL/11_Mapping2.png